matoblac/matoblac/README.md

-- 👋 Hi, I’m @matoblac
+- 👋 Hi, I’m Matt
 - 👀 I’m interested in all types code!
 - 💞️ I’m looking to collaborate on AWS related projects
-- 📫 How to reach me via email, aws slack
+- 📫 How to reach me via email, slack

 <!---
 matoblac/matoblac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.